mementum/backtrader/docs/commission-schemes/commission-schemes.rst

 ``CommissionInfo`` classes.
 The user could choose to have this definition somewhere::

-  from bt import CommissionInfo
+  import backtrader as bt

-  commEurostoxx50 = CommissionInfo(commission=2.0, margin=2000.0, mult=10.0)
+  commEurostoxx50 = bt.CommissionInfo(commission=2.0, margin=2000.0, mult=10.0)

 To later apply it in another Python module with ``addcommissioninfo``::